Does a POA Expire? Understanding Power of Attorney Validity and Lifespan

 Does a medical POA expire?

-Yes, a medical POA typically remains valid until the principal regains capacity or passes away unless specified otherwise in the document.
+Yes, a medical POA typically remains valid until the principal regains capacity or passes away unless the document specifies otherwise.

 What factors can cause a POA to expire?